Zubayr ibn al-Awwam: Reign of caliph Uthman

 Later, as caliph Umar was dying in 644, he selected Zubayr and five other men to elect the next caliph.
 Zubayr personally gave his own vote to nominate Ali as caliph.
-After this, Zubayr officially served as a member of Majlis-ash-Shura, which was responsible for the elections of the caliph and functioned as a governmental advisory council regarding the law.
+After this, Zubayr officially served as a member of Majlis al-Shura, which was responsible for the elections of the caliph and functioned as a governmental advisory council regarding the law.

-Later, in the year of 27 AH, during the Muslim conquest of North Africa, Zubayr and his son, Abdullah were sent by caliph Uthman as reinforcements for Abdallah ibn Sa'd when fighting a Byzantine splinter group of about 120,000 under Gregory the Patrician.
-During this battle, Zubayr's son, Abdullah ibn Zubayr, played a pivotal role as he led an attack that caught Gregory off guard when the two forces were still in stalemate, and decapitated the Byzantine general, causing the resistance of the Byzantine army to crumble as their morale plummeted.
+Later, in the year of 27 AH, during the Muslim conquest of North Africa, Zubayr and his son, Abd Allah were sent by caliph Uthman as reinforcements for Abd Allah ibn Sa'd when fighting a Byzantine splinter group under Gregory the Patrician.
+During this battle, Zubayr's son, Abd Allah ibn al-Zubayr, played a pivotal role as he led an attack that caught Gregory off guard when the two forces were still in stalemate, and decapitated the Byzantine general, causing the resistance of the Byzantine army to crumble as their morale plummeted.

-When Abdullah ibn Masud died, Zubayr petitioned caliph Uthman to give Abdullah's pension to his heirs, which was granted by the caliph.
-Later, when Miqdad ibn al-Aswad, one of Zubayr's fellow veterans, died of an illness, Miqdad left a message for Zubayr to manage and sell one of his estates, from which the proceeds would given to Hasan ibn Ali and Husayn ibn Ali, with each receiving 18,000 dirhams from the endowment, while from the rest he asked Zubayr to give each of Muhammad's wives 7,000 dirhams.
+When Abd Allah ibn Mas'ud died, Zubayr petitioned caliph Uthman to give Abd Allah's pension to his heirs, which was granted by the caliph.
+Later, when Miqdad ibn Aswad, one of Zubayr's fellow veterans, died of an illness, Miqdad left a message for Zubayr to manage and sell one of his estates, from which the proceeds would given to Hasan ibn Ali and Husayn ibn Ali, with each receiving 18,000 dirhams from the endowment, while from the rest he asked Zubayr to give each of Muhammad's wives 7,000 dirhams.

 Zubayr's engagement in caliph Uthman's policy of land exchange resulted in him gaining lands in Egypt, such as Fustat and Alexandria, in return for lands in Arabia.